easonchan1213/easonchan1213.github.io/learn.md

 description: "Learning & Doing"
 ---
 {% include JB/setup %}
-> ####Here I regularly share my resources for learning & doing data science, mainly online courses I've taken.
+> ####Here I regularly share my resources for learning data science, mainly online courses I've taken.

 > ####All the ratings and comments are subjective.
 Any advice is welcome.